magoo/risk-measurement/docs/_sources/principles.rst.txt

 --------------------------------------------------------------------
 Let's make risk measurement accessible to those closest to the mitigation.

-Risk measurement methods are quickly disposed from regular practice if they are too cumbersome to wield.
-An engineer tasked with risk mitigation should be able to measure their work, independently.
+Measurement is quickly disposed if it is too cumbersome to wield.
+An engineer tasked with risk mitigation should be able to measure their work efficiently.

-If the cost for measurement effort requires full time staff, dedicated software, and more than a couple hours of effort, it likely won't be leveraged by engineers directly involved where risk is created.
+If the cost of measurement is too much for an individual, it likely won't employed by engineers directly involved where risk is created.

-The efforts involved with risk measurement should be simplified and centralized around likelihoods and impacts that don't exceed what can be easily learned with basic math.
+The efforts involved with risk measurement should rarely exceed what can be easily learned with basic math.

 .. _Universality:

 Universality
 ------------------------------------------------------------
-Let's remove industry specific instructions from risk measurement.
+Remove industry specific instructions from risk measurement.

+Industry specific language leads to bias, prescription, and industry agendas.

-As soon as industry specific methods creep into risk measurement, we are biasing our approach with prescriptive influence and/or agendas.
-Risk is a universal aspect of many disciplines, and its backbone can be found in any industry and reflected here.
+Risk is a universal aspect of many disciplines and measurement should be commonly described.

 Validation
 ----------------------------------------------------------
 Let's celebrate the "post mortem" to support validated learning.

-While we use estimation methods to compensate for spotty data, we must invest in infrastructure to observe and share failures to better inform us about risks.
-Our goal is to measurably progress away from uncertainty as we learn more about the root causes of our failures.
+We must invest in infrastructure to observe and share failures to better inform us about risks.

-Several industries have open databases that provide substantially informative data, useful for forecasting infrastructure.
-Meteorology_, Nuclear_, and Chemical_ are examples of industries that have built infrastructure to inform probabilistic risk methods.
+Our goal is to measurably progress away from uncertainty and reduce our reliance on experts.

+Catch up to industries with retrospective infrastructure.
+(Meteorology_, Nuclear_, and Chemical_)

 .. _Meteorology: https://www.ncdc.noaa.gov/data-access
 .. _Nuclear: https://www.nrc.gov/reading-rm/doc-collections/event-status/event/